clux/modul8/docs/api.md

 # API

-modul8's API is extremely simple, all we need to do pass a entry point and an output - in its basic form.
+modul8's API is extremely simple, in its basic form all we need to do pass a entry point and an output.
 To add extra require domains for the client pass a dictionary of form `{name : path}`.

     var modul8 = require('modul8');